PROJECT · TOK0 / FIELD COMPRESSION UNIT

 Threading guarantee

-tok0 is single-threaded plus one mpsc-fed metering writer thread.
-There is no thread spawning anywhere else in the binary.
-That’s a hard contract — clippy is configured to flag any new std::thread::spawn outside the metering module.
+tok0 is single-threaded plus one mpsc-fed metering writer.
+There is no thread spawning anywhere else in the binary. clippy enforces it — any new std::thread::spawn outside the metering module fails the build.

-Why it matters: deterministic execution order in tests, no lock contention, predictable cold-start cost, no surprise CPU pinning.
+Why it matters: deterministic test order, no lock contention, predictable cold-start, no surprise CPU pinning.

 Regression gates